 Can a Mosquito Bite More than One Time?
 Yes, female mosquitos will suck blood out of humans until they are fully satisfied.
 If she gets interrupted, she will move on to the next victim.
 Once she is fully sated, she hibernates for several days and then lays her eggs.

 Why Do Mosquitos Seem to Bite Some People More than Others?
 Mosquitos are attracted to large amounts of carbon dioxide and heat.
 They also prefer the scent of bacteria from drying sweat, lactic acid, cholesterol, perfumes, shampoos and colognes.
 Some people, more than others, produce certain chemicals in their skin.
 There is also evidence that people with blood type (O) attract mosquitos more than others.

 Do Ultrasonic mosquito repellents work?
 These devices claim that high-frequency sound repels insects and rodents.
-But based on hundreds of unhappy customers, buying these plugins to get rid of mosquitoes and other pests would be a complete waste of money.
+But based on hundreds of unhappy customers, buying these plugins to get rid of mosquitos and other pests would be a complete waste of money.